What makes us hungry?

 Roots veggies can be the baseline for our carb needs along with some fruit.
 Shoots include superfoods like green onions.
 The nutrient density and medicinal quality of this simple food is off the charts.
 Enjoy green onions over your morning breakfast meal along with some healthy fats.
 Make sure you have some protein and sauerkraut to get the lasting feeling of relaxed energy that these foods offer.

 Social Contact and Mindfulness

-Just a reminder of how crucial social support and contemplative practice are for health.
+Just a reminder how crucial social support and contemplative practice is for health.
 The medical research on these subjects is overwhelming.
 I see this in clinic and when I assist on meditation retreats.
-In my own life these are game changers and were more important than what I ate in terms of recovering my vitality.
+In my own life these are game changes and were more important than what I ate in terms of recovering my vitality.
 This is why I teach classes on physiology, nutrition and meditation.